imgix/angular/README.md

 ##### Fluid mode

-By default, the srcset values generated for are fluid-width srcsets, will respond with the actual size of your picture element page, as a fluid-width image would.
+By default, the srcset values generated are fluid-width srcsets.
+This allows them to respond with the actual size of your picture element on the page.

 <!-- prettier-ignore-start -->
 ```html